Gray-Rice/PokeTex-3DS/README.md

 ## **Usage**
 1. Check the [Releases](https://github.com/Gray-Rice/PokeTex-3DS/releases) section for available texture packs.<br>
-2. Extract the packs and rename the folder according to the corresponding game’s title ID.<br>
+2. Extract the packs and rename the folder according to the corresponding game’s title ID (given in release description for english versions, may vary for other languages).<br>
 3. Place the folder in the `Textures` directory of your emulator.<br>
    These packs should work with Citra and its forks.

 ### **Available Texture Packs**